webdevsuperfast/ra-widgets-animate/README.md

 3. 'Animation' tab settings when opened in SiteOrigin Panels.

 ## Changelog
+1.0.1
+* Fixed float issue with two-column widgets

 1.0
 * First release

 ## Upgrade Notice
+1.0.1
+* Fixes an issue with two-column widgets not clearing floats

 1.0
 * First release